Bastrop County character education

 Best Friends Boarding, Liberty Tax Service, Smithville Police Association, Brad Carter - State Farm, Doug's Plumbing, Bastrop ISD, State Representative John Cyrier District 17, The Ralph-Land Group, Ladies of Charity, Jason Tatum - All City Real Estate, The Dentists, Iron Tiger Gym, Classic Bank, Smithville Community Clinic, Bastrop Chamber of Commerce, Apple Lumber, Farm Bureau - Bastrop, Lost Pines Art Alliance, Austin Community College, Bastrop Chamber of Commerce, Roscoe State Bank, Tuck Law Group

-Bastrop County Character Education program promotes good character and volunteerism, and has set up a scholarship for those in public schools seeking post K-12 education via college or trades.
+Bastrop County Character Education program promotes good character and volunteerism, and provides scholarship for students in public schools seeking post K-12 education via college or trades.
 The completed application, short essay and references are required to apply.
-Deadline for receipt is March 12, 2022 via email or mail.
+Deadline for receipt is FEBRUARY 20 via email, mail or delivered to your school counselor.
 We encourage all interested graduating seniors to apply.

 Contact Fran Hunter at 512-801-4200 with questions or email firstname.lastname@example.org